-As of September 1st, 2021, HB 1927 removed the requirement to have a “license to carry” in order to carry a handgun in Texas.
-However, private properties such as restaurants and businesses can still prohibit the carry of firearms on the property if they choose.
+In 2021, changes in the law removed the requirement to have a license to carry (LTC) in order to carry a handgun in Texas.
+However, private properties like businesses can still prohibit firearms on their property.

 If property owners want to ban guns, they generally must give proper "notice" to people at the property.
-This notice can be given orally (by speaking to visitors) or by using written communication.
-If property owners use written communication, they must follow specific instructions that are set out in the law.
+This notice can be given verbally or through written communication.
+There are specific requirements in Texas law for giving written notice.

 Some types of private property are always considered "prohibited places" where firearms are not allowed.
-These are listed in Sec.
-46.03 of the Texas Penal Code.
+These are listed in Section 46.03 of the Texas Penal Code.

 Businesses and other private property owners can ban guns on their property using several types of signs.